mcthouacbb/Engine-Dev-Info/philosophy/SPRT-testing.md

 The majority of testing is done to verify that a functional change(patch) gains elo in a chess engine.
 Sometimes, a test is done to verify a change doesn't lose elo.
-The method used to test changes used is very important, and the correct way to test changes has been standardized by engine developers over decades.
+The method used to test changes is very important, and the correct way to test changes has been standardized by engine developers over decades.
 Common beginner traps include
 - Targeting poor measures of playing strength, such as TTD/NTD
 - Testing with any kind of test suite